 The holiday season is officially here, and I know for many of us it can be a particularly daunting period of time.
 There’s parties to go to, money to spend, presents to buy, family to visit, food to eat, and drinks to drink.
 And that’s just the first week!

-This final stretch of the year can also be a super busy time with work, trying to meet deadlines and maximize your Q4 earning potential (holla, looking at you, food bloggers) plus baking one million Christmas cookies, making sure there are presents under the tree for your family, and hitting the holiday party circuit.
+This final stretch of the year can also be a super busy time with work, trying to meet deadlines, plus baking one million Christmas cookies, making sure there are presents under the tree for your family, and hitting the holiday party circuit.
 It’s a lot!

 Since this time of year is supposed to be about giving, I propose we take the opportunity to provide ourselves with a little self care.